1990 United States Senate elections: New Mexico

 Incumbent Republican Pete Domenici won re-election to a fourth term over Democratic State Senator Tom Benavidez.

 North Carolina

 The election was fought between the Republican incumbent Jesse Helms and the Democratic nominee Mayor of Charlotte Harvey Gantt.
 Helms won re-election to a fourth term by a slightly wider margin than the close election in 1984.

 Helms drew controversy for airing what became known as the "Hands" ad produced by Alex Castellanos.
 It showed a pair of white hands with the voiceover saying "You needed that job, and you were the best qualified.
 But they had to give it to a minority because of a racial quota."
 The ad prompted allegations of racism.

 Oklahoma

-Incumbent Democrat David Boren won re-election to a third term over Republican attorney Stephen Jones.
+Incumbent Democrat David Boren won re-election to a third term over Republican nominee attorney Stephen Jones.
+Boren won over 80 percent of the vote and all of the states counties.